neogaialab/strigi/CONTRIBUTING.md

 3. **Code Contributions:** If you're a developer and want to contribute code to the project, you can fork the repository, make your changes, and submit a pull request.
 Please follow our coding standards and guidelines.
 4. **Documentation Improvements:** Help us improve the project's documentation by fixing typos, adding examples, or clarifying instructions.
 You can edit the documentation directly on GitHub.
 5. **Sharing:** Share it with your network and help us reach more users who can benefit from it.
-6. **Project Management:** Contribute to the organization of the project
+6. **Project Management:** Assist with organizing and managing Strigi’s development by contributing ideas, prioritizing tasks, or helping maintain documentation on ongoing and planned work.

 ## Project Management